shixinhuang99/czkawka-tauri/README.md

 ### Differences with Krokiet:

-- Use full paths for paths
+- Use full paths for paths.
-- Use decimal for file sizes
+- Use decimal for file sizes.
+- The default scan directory is the user directory.
+- When deleting files, they are moved to the recycle bin by default.

+### Note

+- Because the default directory is the user directory, some directory permissions may be requested during the first use.
+You can choose "Deny" or "Allow" as needed.